 Why go through the hassle of change?

-Here’s something you can say that will identify if there still might be an opportunity:
+Our Sales Training Courses cover a lot of sales techniques and strategies but here’s something you can say that will identify if there still might be an opportunity:

 “That’s fine, Mr Prospect, and I can appreciate your most likely satisfied at this time.
 We are always on the look out for clients who are ‘satisfied’ with their current situation, as we try to make our clients ‘delighted’ with our services.
 Could you tell me, please, what would it take for you to be more than satisfied?”